westonpace/sokets-docs/index.md

 For individuals that wish to seek to improve their knowledge of protocol 273-4B we provide challenge questions.
 Please DM your answers to individual Ximvu to avoid spreading confusion and/or clarification of protocol 273-4B on public channels.

  1. The encryption cipher in this task is using a fairly simple encryption mode.
 If someone were to capture traffic to this bot then what could they learn about the names of the users?
- 2. There is a pattern to the registration tokens.
+ 2. There is a bit of a pattern to the registration tokens.
 Can you figure out what it is?
-How could this be exploited?
+How does this reduce the entropy of the registration tokens?

 ### Hints